HanaOrg/Konbini/doc/README.md

 and `VALUE` is:

-_IF `SOURCE` EQUALS `std`_: **the FILENAME of the binary associated with that scope.** Since we grab binaries from your GitHub release, you specify on each scope (you define a scope for each platform) the filename we should look for. **This assumes linear file naming**, this means all releases should call your executables the same way, without versions (`my-program-v2.0.0.exe`) or whatever.
+**_IF `SOURCE` EQUALS `std`_**: **the FILENAME of the binary associated with that scope.** Since we grab binaries from your GitHub/GitLab/Codeberg release, you specify on each scope (you define a scope for each platform) the filename we should look for.

+**If you write version codes in your file names**, you don't need to modify the manifest each time, don't worry.
+Use `[[VER]]` in the manifest to reference the place where it appears (we assume your naming is consistent, as it should be).
+Be sure the version is equal to your release's `tag_name`.

+> [!TIP]
+> If your executable is called `my-program-v2.0.0.exe`, the scope should be `std:my-program-[[VER]].exe` and your release's tag name should be exactly "`v2.0.0`".
+Do this for every platform scope you plan to add.

-_IF `SOURCE` EQUALS ANYTHING ELSE_: **the PACKAGE NAME as defined in the package manager denoted by the SOURCE itself**.
+**_IF `SOURCE` EQUALS ANYTHING ELSE_**: **the PACKAGE NAME as defined in the package manager denoted by the SOURCE itself**.
 This must be the same unique name used for identifying the package when using the corresponding package manager.

 By supporting all scopes, Konbini instantly becomes a superset of `apt`, `nix`, `brew`, `flatpak`, and `winget` at the same time, including packages from all registries _without needing additional setup_ - as they're trusted, and we thus do not require signatures or extra overhead.

 ## Releasing your package

-To avoid making a PR for each version, we use GitHub releases for package publishing.
-Once your manifest is uploaded, if the GitHub repository was properly specified and you have at least one public (Konbini compliant) release, your package becomes instantly downloadable.
+To avoid making a PR for each version, we use GitHub/GitLab/Codeberg releases for package publishing.
+Once your manifest is uploaded, if the GitHub/GitLab/Codeberg repository was properly specified and you have at least one public (Konbini compliant) release, your package becomes instantly downloadable.

-This means, once you PR the manifest file, you do not need to make changes to it, and just by making a GitHub release (with proper [safety practices](#safety-requirements-for-publishing)), you are done.
+This means, once you PR the manifest file, you do not need to make changes to it, and just by making a GitHub/GitLab/Codeberg release (with proper [safety practices](#safety-requirements-for-publishing)), you are done.
 Your package's version are taken from the tag of the release.

 > [!IMPORTANT]
 > Not any release is valid, however.
 You need to follow the safety practices latterly described.
-To avoid added complexity, we recommend using a GitHub actions for release, or a manually defined automation to generate required files.
+To avoid added complexity, we recommend using GitHub actions for release, or a manually defined automation to generate required files.

 ## Safety requirements for publishing